 This one is a tough question to answer, but I will try my best to be as objective as possible.

 First of all, I would not go into this business with 500$ in my pocket.
-I have seen over and over people asking whether 500$ is enough.. it’s not.
+I have a seen over and over people asking whether 500$ is enough.. it’s not.

 If you would ask me, then I would recommend to save up as much as possible before starting out.
 Why?
 Because there will be a learning curve to this business, and the last thing you want to do is to worry on top of everything whether you will have enough money to ship your products to the final destination.
 Keep in mind that there are import taxes in the US and import VAT in the EU.
 You will not know the exact number until your goods have arrived in the country of destination, which is why it is good to be confident about the fact that you can pay away any of the unexpected costs.

 One thing that people need to understand is that you have to treat your Amazon FBA business as a REAL business.
-It’s not a game.

 When I learned about Amazon FBA, I realized that this can, in fact, be how I make my living.
-Yes, it is more complicated than Kindle publishing, but it’s also a lot more rewarding.
+Yes, it is more complicated that Kindle publishing, but it’s also a lot more rewarding.
 It’s a real business, and you must treat it like one if you want to make a living off it.

 When I started, I had around 2500$.
 Could I have had less?
 Absolutely.
 But I wanted to go global immediately, which is why I wanted to make sure that I have enough to start with.
 In a nutshell, this is what you need the most amount of money for when sourcing a product: